geoffwatts/cbus2zigbee/README.md

 ... or
 * z=0x12345678abcdef123, to use the IEEE address of the Zigbee device, which should be used where a friendly name is not defined, or if one is defined and z= is used then the friendly name will be looked up. (addr= is an alias.)

-For Zigbee sensors, add the following:
+Add the following:

-* light, to indicate a lighting object
+* light, to indicate a lighting object (the default type)
 * switch, to indicate a switching object
 * sensor, to indicate a sensor object
-* exposed=exposes_name, to tie a C-Bus user parameter, measurement or lighting object to an exposed Zigbee value
+* exposed=exposes_name, to tie a C-Bus user parameter, measurement or lighting object to an exposed Zigbee value (not required for light)
-* type=number|boolean, to specify the data type ("number" is the default)
+* type=number|boolean, to specify the data type ("number" is the default, not required for light)
-* parameter=parameter, to specify an alternate for a 'parameter' value in the 'exposes' value of a Zigbee object.
-The default is "parameter".
+* parameter=parameter, to specify an alternate for a 'parameter' value in the 'exposes' value of a Zigbee object (the default is "parameter", not required for light)

 ### Keyword Examples